qixu11/comp_did_replication/README.md

 # Difference-in-Differences with Compositional Changes — Replication Package

-Replication code for *Difference-in-Differences with Compositional Changes*.
+This repository contains the replication code for [Sant'Anna and Xu (2026)](https://doi.org/10.1016/j.jeconom.2025.106147), *"Difference-in-Differences with Compositional Changes"*.

 The package implements doubly robust (DR) DiD estimators for repeated cross sections that remain valid when the covariate distribution shifts across